igabypy/PANDAS/README.md

 # PANDAS
-The notebook shows the basic tools to manipulate dataframes.
+To show the basic tools to manipulate dataframes.